dsosd/knights_of_academia_2020_hackathon/README.md

     2. `UPDATE_LEDS`

-        This payload is sent to update the rgb leds color. `leds` contain an object with keys representing the led number and value being an array of three numbers `[R, G, B]` between 0 and 255.
+        This payload is sent to update the color of the RGB LEDs. `leds` contain an object with keys representing the led number and value an array of three numbers `[R, G, B]` between 0 and 255.

         ```jsonc
             {